 Board & Staff

 Maria Gonzalez is President of HACE (formerly the Hispanic Association of Contractors and Enterprises), a CDC in Eastern North Philadelphia, where she is responsible for day-to-day operations and the development agenda.
 Prior to coming to HACE in 1996, she was an underwriter for the PHIL Loan program for First Union National Bank, Senior Financial Specialist for the Philadelphia Rehabilitation Plan, an employment counselor for Aspira, and Assistant Manager for the Norris Square Economic Development Corporation.
 She has served as Chair of the Community Trust Board of the American Street Empowerment Zone since 2005.
-Ms. Gonzalez is Vice President of the PACDC Board.
+Ms. Gonzalez is President of the PACDC Board.

 Big Brothers Big Sisters Independence Region